 FHLBank serves banks, thrifts, credit unions and insurance companies throughout Colorado, Kansas, Nebraska and Oklahoma.

-FHLBank Topeka, a privately owned, federally chartered corporation, promotes housing and homeownership by providing wholesale products and services that help member financial institutions expand the availability of mortgage credit, compete more effectively in their markets and foster strong and vibrant communities.
-With approximately $45.2 billion in assets and nearly $2 billion in capital, FHLBank serves 748 banks, thrifts, credit unions and insurance companies throughout Colorado, Kansas, Nebraska and Oklahoma.
-FHLBank employs more than 230 people and is located in Topeka, Kan.
+FHLBank Topeka, a privately owned, federally chartered corporation, promotes housing and homeownership by providing wholesale products, services and programs that help member financial institutions expand the availability of mortgage credit, compete more effectively in their markets and foster strong and vibrant communities.
+With approximately $48.5 billion* in assets and nearly $2.7 billion in capital, FHLBank serves nearly 700 banks, thrifts, credit unions and insurance companies throughout Colorado, Kansas, Nebraska and Oklahoma.
+FHLBank employs about 240 people and is located in Topeka, Kan.

 In 1932, Congress established a system of home loan banks to relieve financial strains on thrift institutions and to promote homeownership.
 The other banks are located in Atlanta, Boston, Chicago, Cincinnati, Dallas, Des Moines, Indianapolis, New York, Pittsburgh and San Francisco.
 The 11 home loan banks are regulated by the Federal Housing Finance Agency in Washington, D.C.
 The Office of Finance issues and services debt on behalf of the 11 Federal Home Loan Banks.